froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/blog-posts-listing.md

 https://www.youtube.com/watch?v=h39RyuMzfBU

-The view for the Blog Listings paragraph is not available for editing in the [Open Y sandbox](https://sandbox.openymca.org), but you can edit the View [using your own dedicated instance](https://www.youtube.com/watch?v=GpknEXv1IfA).
+The view for the Blog Listings paragraph is not available for editing in the [Y USA Open Y sandbox](https://sandbox.openymca.org), but you can edit the View [using your own dedicated instance](https://www.youtube.com/watch?v=GpknEXv1IfA).
 Doing so through the UI, however, could have implications for future upgrades.

 ## Content Types that Support Blog Posts